marvin-w/home-assistant-config/.documentation/_readme.md

 My Home Assistant runs on a single node Kubernetes cluster within my rack at home.
 I decided to go for this approach simply because I love how easy it is to configure new deployments and how great the scheduler of kubernetes works.

-Over the past few years I have extended my Home with many more integrations.
+Over the past few years I have extended my home with many more integrations.
 I'm currently using the following:

 - KNX (for lights, climate, covers, door, etc.)
 - ZWave (smart plugs with power meters for those that can not already be controlled with KNX)